Swarna-Shakya/capstone/chatbot/README.md

 1. Make sure the Flask server is running
 2. Check that the API URL in the chatbot.php and chatbot_widget.php files is correct
 3. Look for any error messages in the Flask server console

+## Conclusion

+Our AI-powered chatbot represents a significant enhancement to the hotel website's customer service capabilities.
+By automating responses to common inquiries, we improve user experience while reducing the workload on human staff.
+The implementation demonstrates practical application of AI techniques in a real-world hospitality context.